What Are Wills Used For?

 There are many sources one can go for a Will.
 The least expensive, and possibly most likely to cause litigation, is to draft a Will one’s self.
 A person can also go to various online retailers or even purchase forms from an office supply store.
 These often work well, but are not always as flexible as you might want in your estate planning.
 Lastly, you can visit an attorney.
 Attorney Paul R. Maxfield emphasizes estate planning in his practice at Maxfield Law.

-To see what estate planning attorney Paul Maxfield can do for you, call Maxfield Law today: (385) 298-0700
+To see what Paul Maxfield can do for your estate administration or probate needs, call Maxfield Law today: (385) 298-0700